wilsoniovlabs/relaying-services-sdk-dapp/README.md

 To run the sample dApp follow these steps:

-1. Edit the sample dApp config file located in `.env` and add the contract addresses.
+1. Create the `.env` file copying the content from `.env.sample`.
+Edit the sample dApp config file located in `.env` and add the contract addresses.
 By default the project imports `.env` on the `npm start`.
 Look for these lines and modify them accordingly:
 ```
 REACT_APP_CONTRACTS_RELAY_HUB=0xE0825f57Dd05Ef62FF731c27222A86E104CC4Cad
 REACT_APP_CONTRACTS_DEPLOY_VERIFIER=0x1eD614cd3443EFd9c70F04b6d777aed947A4b0c4